Private yachts and small craft

 If you need to go to a managed isolation facility

-If you arrive in New Zealand having not isolated for at least 12 days or you cannot isolate safely or appropriately on board your vessel, you will be required to go into a managed isolation facility.
+If you cannot complete your 10 days isolation on board your vessel safely, you will be required to go into a managed isolation facility.

 If you are required to go to a managed isolation facility you will be responsible for berthing and possibly managed isolation costs.
 You will be directed to a berth to allow for all people on board to disembark and await the arrival of managed isolation facility transport officials who will instruct you on your movement to the vehicle taking you to managed isolation.